-GLOBAL AMBASSADOR AWARDS FOR UNO SUMMER PROGRAMS AND AYA
+GLOBAL AMBASSADOR AWARDS FOR UNO SUMMER PROGRAMS

 Awards are available in amounts ranging from $250 to $5,000, depending on specific program requirements and the applicant’s qualifications.
 Most awards range from $250-$1,000.
 Applicants should carefully examine program information before applying and calculate the remaining costs that will be incurred.
 Refer to the departmental web site for fee schedules, dates, and course offerings of the individual programs, or visit the Division of International Education and speak with the appropriate staff member overseeing the program.
 Contact information: Division of International Education, University of New Orleans, International Center, New Orleans, LA 70148.
 Phone (504) 280-7116.
 E mail: firstname.lastname@example.org.